 As part of the community-oriented policing philosophy, the College Police Department offers crime prevention, self-defense training (Rape Aggression Defense) and safety tips for the District's faculty, staff, and students through presentations.
-Anyone interested in having an Officer speak to his or her classroom or group should contact the College Police at (619) 482-6380.

-During the 2019 calendar year, Southwestern College offered fifty-three-six crime prevention, safety and security awareness, emergency preparedness and response, disaster drills and other preparedness programs among the multiple campuses.
-Topics included active threat training, fire and earthquake training, evacuation training and exercises, emergency responder responsibilities, drunk and drugged driving, and shelter in place training.
+Anyone interested in having an Officer speak to his or her classroom or group should contact the College Police at (619)482-6380.
+During the 2021 calendar year, Southwestern College offered five crime prevention, safety and security awareness, emergency preparedness and response, disaster drills and other preparedness programs among the multiple campuses.
+Topics included active threat training, fire and earthquake training, evacuation training and exercises, and emergency responder responsibilities.